Frequently Ask Questions

 • Blocked account amount certificate Form no 6.

-• Rental agreement or Mietvertrag with the landlord
+• Rental agreement (Mietvertrag) with the landlord

 • Application for a residence permit

-The documents required for enrolment are as below:
+The documents required for enrolment are:

 • Personal identification card or passport